grafana/tempo/docs/sources/tempo/setup/upgrade.md

 Once you upgrade to Tempo 2.0, there is no path to downgrade.

+{{% admonition type="note" %}}
->**Note**: There is a potential issue loading Tempo 1.5's experimental Parquet storage blocks.
+There is a potential issue loading Tempo 1.5's experimental Parquet storage blocks.
 You may see errors or even panics in the compactors.
 We have only been able to reproduce this with interim commits between 1.5 and 2.0, but if you experience any issues please [report them](https://github.com/grafana/tempo/issues/new?assignees=&labels=&template=bug_report.md&title=) so we can isolate and fix this issue.
+{{% /admonition %}}

 ### Check Tempo installation resource allocation